pydantic/pydantic/docs/errors/usage_errors.md

 ## Unsupported type for `validate_call` {#validate-call-type}

 `validate_call` has some limitations on the types it can validate.
 This error is raised when you try to use it with an unsupported type.
 Currently the supported types are:
-`LambdaType, FunctionType, MethodType, BuiltinFunctionType, BuiltinMethodType, functools.partial`.
+`LambdaType, FunctionType, MethodType, functools.partial`.
 For the case of `functools.partial`, the function being partially applied must be one of the supported types.

+### Built-in functions

+Built-in functions such as `print`, `len`, `sum`, etc. cannot be validated with `validate_call`.
+Typically, these function does not have meaningful type annotations to validate against, and they raise `TypeError` when called with invalid arguments.

 ### `@classmethod`, `@staticmethod`, and `@property`